 Reducing regional haze in scenic areas

 We're working to improve visibility in national parks and wilderness areas.
 We monitor air quality and develop strategies for returning visibility to natural conditions by 2064.
-Our initial strategies focus mainly on large industrial sources of air pollution and managing how forestry debris is burned.
+Our initial strategies focus on large industrial sources of air pollution and how forestry debris is burned.

 Measurements show that visibility at Washington's scenic areas has improved over the past two decades.